 However, even if doing pull-ups is a priority of yours, you should never do heavy weighted pull-ups before squats, deadlifts, power cleans…etc. You don’t want to have exhausted arms during heavy barbell exercises, especially deadlifts.
 That’s a nightmare and a recipe for weakness and pain.
 Think for a second: would you do biceps curls before deadlifts?
 I hope not.

-One thing is certain – weighted pull-ups have much better carryover to one arm pull-ups compared to high rep training.
+One thing is certain – weighted pull-ups have a much better carryover to one arm pull-ups compared to high rep training.

 Q: Is it true that I will build super strong abs from pull-ups alone?